sbaresearch/scanywhere/README.md

     `./scanywhere.py --vpn_service surfshark_open --target_image check-ip-connectivity`

 5. Scanywhere will iteratively execute the docker image for the test `check-ip-connectivity` from different countries using the selected VPN service.
+> [!INFO]
+> Note that the program will iteratively run the measurement over different VPN endpoints in an inifite loop.
+It can be terminated via Ctrl + C.

-6. Check the `docker/check-ip-connectivity/results` folder to collect the results of the measurement.
+1. Check the `docker/check-ip-connectivity/results` folder to collect the results of the measurement.

 ### Arguments
 * `--vpn_service`: the VPN service that will be used as a proxy for the measurement